Bonnie Mitchelson: Political career

 She was first elected to the Manitoba legislature in 1986, defeating incumbent New Democrat Phil Eyler in the northeast Winnipeg riding of River East.
 She was re-elected by a wider margin in 1988, as Filmon's Tories won a minority government.

 On May 9, 1988, Mitchelson was appointed Minister of Culture, Heritage and Recreation (later renamed Culture, Heritage and Citizenship), with responsibility for the Manitoba Lotteries Foundation Act.
-On February 5, 1991, she was also named Minister of Multiculturalism with responsibility for Status of Women.
+On February 5, 1991, she was also named Minister responsible for Multiculturalism with responsibility for Status of Women.
 As Minister of Culture, Mitchelson made the controversial decision to establish a review commission for Manitoba's arts policy that was made up entirely of non-artists.

 After a cabinet shuffle on September 10, 1993, she was named Minister of Family Services, and retained the position until the Filmon government was defeated in 1999.
 Prior to the election of 1999, she proposed a series of workfare measures as part of a policy of welfare reform.

 Mitchelson was re-elected by a comfortable margin in 1990, and again in 1995 and 1999.
 She was chosen as interim leader of the Progressive Conservative Party on May 29, 2000, and held the position until Stuart Murray was acclaimed as party leader in November.
 She was then named as the party's Deputy Leader.
 She was the first woman chosen to lead the Manitoba Progressive Conservative party, and only the third female party leader in Manitoba's history.

 In the general election of 2003, Mitchelson defeated New Democrat Doug Longstaffe, 4,935 votes to 4,402.
 She was the only Progressive Conservative MLA to hold a seat in the north of Winnipeg.

 She was a supporter of Hugh McFadyen's campaign to succeed Stuart Murray as leader of the Progressive Conservative Party, and was narrowly re-elected in the 2007 provincial election.

 Retirement

 Bonnie Mitchelson announced her retirement from provincial politics in October 2014.

+She served as board Chair of Manitoba Liquor and Lotteries from April 24, 2017 to December 6, 2023.